UX Design: How Video Content Can Enhance User Experience

 Hero section video used on the confectionery website home page

-Explainer video: basically, this video explains to the visitor what the website, app, product, company, or service is about, and often answers the most frequent questions that may arise about it.
-Being a part of branding strategy, it is focused on presenting the benefits of the product or service and explanation about how to.
-It often employs storytelling showing the flow of interaction or sharing particular cases and situations, and infographics helping to understand the effect quickly.
+Explainer video: Basically, this video explains to the visitor what the website, app, product, company, or service is about, and often answers the most frequent questions that may arise about it.
+Being part of a branding strategy, it is focused on presenting the product or service’s benefits and explaining how to.
+It often employs storytelling, showing the flow of interaction or sharing particular cases and situations, and infographics, helping to understand the effect quickly.

-Entertaining videos: these videos are more about fun rather than information.
-Their main goal is to encourage emotional feedback and make it connected to a particular product, brand, or company.
-What’s more, videos of this kind have a high virality potential as having fun; visitors may want to share it with their friends or audience in social networks, this way spreading a word about the brand.
+Entertaining videos: These videos are more about fun rather than information.
+Their main goal is to encourage emotional feedback and connect it to a particular product, brand, or company.
+What’s more, videos of this kind have high virality potential because they involve fun; visitors may want to share them with their friends or audiences on social networks, thereby spreading the word about the brand.

-Educational videos: these videos usually become a part of educational platforms and can present a diversity of content, from specially crafted models explaining the processes to videos of wildlife or people doing different jobs.
+Educational videos: These videos are often part of educational platforms and can cover a range of content, from specially crafted models that explain processes to wildlife or people performing different jobs.

-Educational videos about wildlife integrated into the Nature Encyclopedia app
+Educational videos about wildlife are integrated into the Nature Encyclopedia app

 Design and Technical Realization Perspective